Epic Games wins injunction favoring alternative payments in antitrust lawsuit against Apple

 The case is an important conflict between a platform owner and a powerful game company that could set the rules of engagement and competition in an era that will be filled with giant tech and game companies.
 A lot of money is at stake here.

 When Apple set up the App Store in 2008, it instituted a 30% commission on every in-app purchase transaction.
 While Apple may have earned that commission with the investments in made in the App Store and the iPhone, Epic argued that it effectively became a tax that sucked billions of dollars out of the game industry and should have been reduced.
 Epic’s own store, the Epic Games Store, takes a 12% commission.
 Apple believes the fee is necessary for its continuing operating costs, but Epic offered evidence at the trial that Apple makes a lot of profits from the fees, while Apple said it could not calculate the actual profits.
+The court did not find that to be credible.

+The judge noted Epic’s expert, Ned Barnes, calculated that Apple’s operating margins on the App Store are above 75%.
 Epic argued that Apple’s commission would be like a car dealer taking a fee on the sale of a car and then taking more fees every time someone put gas in the car.

 The judge’s order takes effect in three months, and Apple will have a chance to appeal.
 Under the ruling, Gonzalez Rogers found that marketplace owners such as Apple can set their own marketplace terms, but she directed Apple to end its rules that prohibit game companies from communicating with players and steering them to better deals elsewhere.